 Managed Move decisions and re-integration to mainstream school decisions for pupils attending the Progress School will be referred to the Fair Access Panel by the Managed Move and Exclusions manager.
+The "one in, one out" arrangements for those placements are not reflected in the other decisions reached by the Panel.

-5.2 In reaching a decision on the placement of a Hard to Place child, each panel will consider the balance of circumstances of the pupil and the circumstances of the school, taking into account the following factors:

-i. the distance and ease of travel from home to school;

-ii. the fairness of any placement and proportion of hard to place pupils in each school as reflected in the "grid";

-- iii. the school that is the parent/carer's preferred choice; - iv. the religious affiliation of the pupil (where possible)

-v. genuine concerns from the requested school about admission (e.g. previous serious breakdown of relationship or local issues that will have an impact on the school, child or child's family);

-vi. other reasonable considerations.
+- 5.2 In reaching a decision on the placement of a Hard to Place child, each panel will consider the balance of circumstances of the pupil and their needs and the circumstances of the school, taking into account the needs of the child and the following factors: - i. the distance and ease of travel from home to school; - ii. the fairness of any placement and proportion of hard to place pupils in each school as reflected in the "grid" and contextual information (see 5.4). - iii. the school that is the parent/carer's preferred choice; - iv. the religious affiliation of the pupil (where possible) - v. genuine concerns from the requested school about admission (e.g. previous serious breakdown of relationship or local issues that will have an impact on the school, child or child's family); - vi. other reasonable considerations. - NB.

-NB.
 Where a child is returning from elective home education, the Panel would firstly consider a placement at the Wirral secondary school the child most recently attended, unless there are strong grounds to decide otherwise, taking into account i. to vi. above.